 - 13.1 A student shall be deemed to have satisfied the minimum academic requirements for each theory course, laboratory course, socially relevant project and project work, if he secures not less than 40% of marks in the Semester-end examination and a minimum of 40% of marks in the sum total of the internal evaluation and Semester-end examination taken together.
 For the courses "Internship" and "Open Elective (MOOC)", he should secure not less than 40% of marks in the semester-end examination. - 13.2 A student shall be promoted from second year to third year of Program of study only if he fulfills the academic requirement of securing 25 credits from the following examinations (Irrespective of whether or not the candidate appears for the semester-end examinations as per the normal course of study): - a.
 One regular and two supplementary examinations of I B.Tech I Semester. - b.
 One regular and one supplementary examinations of I B.Tech II Semester. - c.
-One regular examination of II B.Tech I Semester. - if he fulfills the academic requirements of securing 42 credits from the following examinations (Irrespective of whether or not the candidate appears for the semester-end examinations as per the normal course of study): - a.
+One regular examination of II B.Tech I Semester. - 13.3 A student shall be promoted from third year to fourth year of Program of study only if he fulfills the academic requirements of securing 42 credits from the following examinations (Irrespective of whether or not the candidate appears for the semester-end examinations as per the normal course of study): - a.
 One regular and four supplementary examinations of I B.Tech I Semester. - b.
 One regular and three supplementary examinations of I B.Tech II Semester. - c.
 One regular and two supplementary examinations of II B.Tech I Semester. - d.
 One regular and one supplementary examinations of II B.Tech II Semester. - e.
-One regular examination of III B.Tech I Semester. - In case of getting detained for want of credits by sections 13.2 and 13.3 above, the student may make up the credits through supplementary examinations.
+One regular examination of III B.Tech I Semester.

+In case of getting detained for want of credits by sections 13.2 and 13.3 above, the student may make up the credits through supplementary examinations.